shay0129/ctf-challenge-solution/README.md

 #### Client Change Cipher Spec

-- **Purpose:** During the handshake, the client sends the `ChangeCipherSpec` message to notify the server that it will use the negotiated encryption settings.
-This is immediately followed by the `Finished message`, encrypted with the new settings.
+- **Purpose:** The `ChangeCipherSpec` message is sent by the client to notify the server that it will start using the negotiated encryption and MAC settings.
+This is immediately followed by the `Finished` message, encrypted with the newly established settings.
 - **Key Components:**
-  - **Pre-Master Secret Validation:** The server decrypts the pre-master secret sent by the client using its private key.
-Validates the decrypted secret matches the original to ensure data integrity.
-  - **Random Values:** Combines the `Client Random` and `Server Random` values generated during the handshake.
-  - **Pseudo-Random Function (PRF):** Derives the `Master Secret` using the pre-master secret and random values, ensuring it’s identical on both client and server sides.
+  - **Verify Data:** Ensures the integrity of the handshake messages using the derived `Master Secret`.
+  - **ChangeCipherSpec Message:** Signals the switch to encrypted communication.
+  - **Finished Message:** Confirms the handshake is complete and authenticated.

 ```python
 def send_client_change_cipher_spec(self)-> None: